 /

-Data validation is a process for ensuring that database entries are both meaningful and correct.
+Data validation, sometimes called CRM data verification, is a process for ensuring that database entries are both meaningful and correct.
 In other words, data validation helps prevent wrong information from being entered into a database, including a CRM system database.

 What is Data Validation?